williamito/controls/README.md

 - Estimate M, C, g of the full robot dynamic model
 - Transform forces between frames

+---

+## 6. Known issues

+- In `main_dh.py`, the methods `convert_dh_to_mech()` and `convert_mech_to_dh()` may need to be adjusted depending on your current SO100 assembly setup.
+- MuJoCo and the URDF loader may load joint names in a different order.
+Joint ordering must therefore be aligned manually.
+You can verify this by printing the joint names from both sources and comparing them visually.
+See `simulator/main_so101_mj.py` for a reference example.

+---

 ## License

 This project is licensed under the MIT License – see the [LICENSE](https://github.com/Argo-Robot/kinematics/blob/main/LICENSE) file for details.